YotaStamos-FinReg/yotastamos-finreg.github.io/readme.md

 * Average Views: 750 views per issue / Peak Views: 2,000 views <br>

 * Notable Collaboration with The Banker FT: Co-authored "Decoding ESRB's #DeFiGuidelines Amid #CryptoVolatility: "Exploring Nuanced Regulation" with James King from FT's The Banker.<br>
-* Highlighted Engagement: I had the pleasure of engaging in a valuable exchange with James King from FT's The Banker to discuss the intricacies of the #ESRB's suggested guidelines for the #DeFi industry
+* Highlighted Engagement: I had the pleasure of engaging in a valuable exchange with James King from FT's The Banker to discuss the intricacies of the #ESRB's suggested guidelines for the #DeFi industry<br>

 **Alpha Bank Athens, Greece:***
 * Before starting my Entrepreneurial pursues I spent 8 years as a **Senior Risk Officer:**, at Alpha Bank Greece (2007 - 2016):<br> where I developed and introduced a suite of regulatory and credit risk reports for top-tier management.
 Played a pivotal role in credit risk strategy and regulatory compliance at Alpha Bank's Credit Risk Data and Analysis<br>